Matwarey/realm-code-gen/README.md

 # Notes
-This is for EDUCATIONAL purposes only, do not use it for harm.
+This is for EDUCATIONAL purposes only, do not use it for harm.<br />
 Any delay lower then 100 will probably get you rate limited